 Organization & Structure

 The scientific organization of the research in the CIM is divided in three Pillars, which are designed to form a translational trajectory from clinical research to implementation and dissemination of the innovative and effective interventions.
-Pillar I Epidemiology and clinical research, Pillar II Applied artificial intelligence research, and Pillar III Personalized interventions and models of care.
+Pillar I Epidemiology and clinical research, Pillar II Applied artificial intelligence research, Pillar III Trials and intervention research, and Pillar IV Qualitative research.

 Pillar I